-Texas A&M College in 1940 and commissioned into
+A&M College in 1940 and commissioned a second

-Marshall was assigned to the Headquarters Company.
-He was the tank platoon commander of the three tanks assigned to HQ Company.
-His tanks were with C Company as the company withdrew to Baluiag.
-There, the tanks encountered Japanese troops.
+Marshall was the tank platoon commander of the three tanks assigned to HQ Company.
+His tanks were with C Company as the company withdrew to Baluiag, where the tanks encountered Japanese troops.
 It was at Baluiag that Lt.
 William Gentry's platoon of tanks won the first tank victory of World War II against enemy tanks.

 On December 31, 1941, Gentry sent out reconnaissance patrols north of the town of Baluiag.
 The patrols ran into Japanese patrols, which told the Americans that the Japanese were on their way.
 Knowing that the railroad bridge was the only way into the town, Lt.
 Gentry set up his defenses in view of the bridge and the rice patty it crossed.

 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.

 Later that day, the Japanese had assembled a large number of troops in the rice field on the northern edge of the town.
 One platoon of tanks under the command of 2nd Lt.
 Marshall Kennady were to the southeast of the bridge.
 Gentry's tanks were to the south of the bridge, hidden in huts, while third platoon commanded by Capt.
 Harold Collins was to the south on the road leading out of Baluiag.
 2nd Lt.
 Everett Preston, and his tank platoon, had been sent south to find a bridge to cross to attack the Japanese from behind.